You Are Not Alone

 When you fell like you can go no further and the grief has overcome you.
 Or you feel expressing your sorrow.
 There are many trained grief counsellors who can help you with your grief.

 If you think this is something you or a loved one would be interested or in need of these services, we would be more than happy to point you towards some of our trusted counsellors.

 Identifying and coming to terms with the loss of a loved one is by far the hardest part; but once you have come to terms with this, you can start to focus more on you and your healing process.

-With so much focus on the loved one who has departed this world we are often open to letting ourselves down and not looking after ourselves adequately.
+With so much focus on the loved one who has departed this world, we are often open to letting ourselves down and not looking after ourselves adequately.
 Now is the time to spend some more time looking after yourself, getting slowly back into the habit of day to day life.

 Accepting a loss

 Asides from the initial bombardment of feelings that come from the loss of a loved one, the hardest part of the grieving process is the acceptance and sadly this process takes its time.
-Getting through the stages of grief to the point of acceptance can sometimes be a quick process or it can take as long as months or years.
+Getting through the stages of grief to the point of acceptance can sometimes be a quick process, or it can take as long as months or years.
 This is by no means a reflection of how much you loved someone, or even how much you cared for them.
-Everyone deals with grief in there own way.
+Everyone deals with grief in their own way.